 What is an Echocardiogram?

-- The echocardiogram procedure requires essentially no preparation on your part.
+The echocardiogram procedure requires very little preparation on your part.

-- No caffeine (no tea, coffee, decaffeinated products, chocolate, soda pop or medications containing caffeine) at least 4 hours prior to your test.
+- Do NOT consume any caffeine 4 hours prior to your test (ex: tea, coffee, decaffeinated products, chocolate, soda pop or medications containing caffeine).

 - Several electrode pads will be placed on your chest and shoulders to monitor your heartbeat.